 Receive email or text notification when this page is updated

 The 2008 Bellevue Parks & Natural Areas Levy includes $2.5 million to acquire, develop or enhance parks and open space in the Bridle Trails neighborhood.
 Based on community input, the city in January 2011 purchased a property at 2402 134th Ave.
 NE (referred to as the Northeast 24th Street site) for development as a park.
-A plan for the new park was developed in 2012, and is currently in the permit phase.
-Construction is expected to begin in mid-summer, with completion in October 2014.
+A plan for the new park was developed in 2012.
+Permit review is now complete, and we expect construction to begin in mid-summer, with completion in October 2014.